atreyasha/spp-explainability/docs/develop.md

                     give insights and perform similar to main SoPa++ neural model

-            5.  fine-tuning
+            6.  fine-tuning

+                1.  consider adding mypy as a test case suite -\> but use --ignore-missing-imports and --allow-redefinition

+                2.  design new and improved test cases using pytest after understanding code completely

+                3.  fine-tune typing in internal functions of `SoftPatternClassifier` since some of them require batch-level testing to ascertain, eg.
+                    `get_transition_matrices`, `load_pattern` -\> need
+                    to ascertain wither `pre_computed_patterns` is List
+                    or List\[List\[str\]\] -\> consider removing `float`
+                    from
+                    `self_loop_scale: Union[torch.Tensor, float, None]`
+                    in `transition_once`

+                4.  address debug level issues throughout code -\> esp. where it affects clear typing in `forward`

+                5.  change types where `None` is permitted alongside other type to `Union[Type, None]` -\> need to go through all scripts and parse out `None` arguments

-                1.  fix up python logging verbosity and pass tqdm directly to logger instead of purely to stdout -\> integrate this well with debug argument as per legacy sopa: see
+                6.  fix up python logging verbosity and pass tqdm directly to logger instead of purely to stdout -\> integrate this well with debug argument as per legacy sopa: see
                     <https://github.com/tqdm/tqdm/issues/313>

+                7.  add discrete choices in arg_parser for `--shared-sl`

-                2.  possible to make separate argparse Namespace which can be passed to main, this could help with portability
+                8.  possible to make separate argparse Namespace which can be passed to main, this could help with portability

-                3.  use `renv` for managing and shipping R dependencies -\> keep just `renv.lock` for easier shipping and ignore other files
+                9.  use `renv` for managing and shipping R dependencies -\> keep just `renv.lock` for easier shipping and ignore other files

-                4.  design new and improved test cases using pytest after understanding code completely

-                5.  add proper type checking later to flymake, use data processor class from torch later on
+                10. add proper type checking later to flymake, use data processor class from torch later on

-                6.  extend workflow to other RASA NLU data sets given time and resources -\> would require new pre-processing scripts
+                11. extend workflow to other RASA NLU data sets given time and resources -\> would require new pre-processing scripts

-                7.  provide only description of data structures (eg. data, labels) required for training processes
+                12. provide only description of data structures (eg. data, labels) required for training processes

-                8.  consider changing default helpers in readme to python helpers instead of those from shell scripts
+                13. consider changing default helpers in readme to python helpers instead of those from shell scripts

-        3.  run SoPa++ for multiple runs to survey performance -\> run on all variants and data-set portions with grid-search to get plenty of candidates
+        2.  run SoPa++ for multiple runs to survey performance -\> run on all variants and data-set portions with grid-search to get plenty of candidates

             **DEADLINE:** *\<2021-02-01 Mon\>*

-        4.  with decent model performance, branch off to improve explainability with weighting of patterns -\> do this and the previous task simultaneously
+        3.  with decent model performance, branch off to improve explainability with weighting of patterns -\> do this and the previous task simultaneously